What is the ‘Christian-Hebraic’ understanding of the Bible?

 It’s all about context.

-As a result we therefore find it commonly taught today in mainstream doctrine that the Torah, or simply instructions, translated Law in our Bibles as well as the prophets and the writings have all been apparently abandoned, nullified, abolished or reduced in varying degrees and apparently even taught against by the early followers of our Messiah.
+As a result we find it therefore commonly taught today in mainstream Christian doctrine that the Torah, or simply instructions, translated Law in our Bibles as well as the prophets and the writings have all been apparently abandoned, nullified, abolished or reduced in varying degrees and apparently even taught against by the early followers of our Messiah.
 The foundational texts of the Torah, instructions were the checks and balances whereby the Bereans in the Book of Acts came to test and filter all of Paul’s teachings and writings.

 Would this now mean the Biblical dietary instructions that are for our own positive well-being and good now abolished and all food/meat is now clean as many ministries teach?
 Has the command to rest on a specific day now been transferred to a Sabbath Sunday?
 Has Babylonian, Hellenistic and ancient sun-god, occultic holidays and practices replaced the appointed feasts (moedim) as instituted by YHVH in the Torah and observed by Yeshua, Paul and the disciples?

 Many of us may ask, do any of these things matter anymore?
 Should they even apply to our lives?
 Should we even have to care, since we are all now under the dispensationalist age of grace.
 And, anyway, all of this has passed away and been abolished at Calvary and does not apply anymore – as some so mistakenly claim.